opentable/uk-tech-blog/source/_posts/testing-an-api-in-memory-in-asp-net-core.md

 ---

 ## TL;DR
-This is long post that describes how to setup a in-memory test harness for testing an entire ASP.NET Core API with lots of code examples.
+This is long post that describes how to setup an in-memory test harness for testing an entire ASP.NET Core API with lots of code examples.

 ## Testing and broccoli